For the OPEC+ Oil Producers, a Year of Caution Paid Off

 It’s also about looking at how we used to live but not necessarily to move back to that.
 For example, architecturally, we used to have way more transition spaces.
 However, right now in Bahrain, in most homes or buildings, you leave the front door and you’re immediately baked in the sun, whereas previously there were many more shading mechanisms and transition zones.
 I think we need to think about these gradient spaces or thermal gradients much more.
 This is where the cultural aspect is really important.
 Another phenomenon, which happens not just in the Gulf but also in places like Singapore, is when offices are cooled to the point that people start wearing sweaters indoors.
 In the summers, we can’t help but rely on air conditioning, but there are shorter seasons when we can take a step back and rethink our mechanisms of comfort.

-is an associate in arts, culture, and social trends at the Arab Gulf States Institute in Washington.
+is the former associate in arts, culture, and social trends at the Arab Gulf States Institute in Washington.

 Through its careful examination of the forces shaping the evolution of Gulf societies and the new generation of emerging leaders, AGSIW facilitates a richer understanding of the role the countries in this key geostrategic region can be expected to play in the 21st century.